Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Introduction

 \section{Introduction}

 During the past decade, experimental and theoretical progress using quantum gases to realize models of solid state physics has made it possible to study many-body effects in isolated and highly controllable scenarios~\cite{bloch05,bloch12,gross17}.
-In particular, the interplay between light and matter creates a unique platform for the exploration of a multitude of exotic behaviors in quantum systems~\cite{ritsch13,aspelmeyer14,baumann10,baumann11,klinder152,mottl12,hruby18,molignini18,kroeze18,kessler20,klinder15}.
-Compared to traditional solid state systems, light-matter systems provide an opportunity for more complex and flexible setup construction and fine-tuning of system parameters.
-The achieved knowledge can then be applied to much more complex and integrated systems as, for example, in solid state physics and material science.
+In particular, the interplay between light and matter creates a unique platform for the exploration of a plethora of exotic behaviors in quantum systems~\cite{mivehvar21,ritsch13,aspelmeyer14,baumann10,baumann11,klinder152,mottl12,hruby18,molignini18,kroeze18,kessler20,klinder15}.
+Compared to traditional solid state systems, light-matter systems have a simpler nature, because they comprise much fewer particles and have easily tunable system parameters.
+These advantages enable the study of a wide range of toy models, and the achieved knowledge can be further applied to systems with complex band structures and interactions in solid state physics and material science.